-- HHS-OIG List of Excluded individuals/Entities (LEIE), - General Services Administration (GSA) Excluded Parties List (EPLS) - The Medicare Exclusion Database (the MED) databases - Any applicable State-specific databases
+- HHS-OIG List of Excluded individuals/Entities (LEIE) - General Services Administration (GSA) Excluded Parties List (EPLS) - The Medicare Exclusion Database (the MED) databases - Any applicable State-specific databases

-Document Retention
+Document retention

-Documentation must be retained for 10 years to demonstrate compliance with regulatory requirements, including standards of conduct education, Fraud, Waste & Abuse (FWA) and general compliance training, Office of the Inspector General (OIG)/U.S. General Services Administration (GSA) exclusion checks, and supporting policies and procedures.
+Documentation must be retained for 10 years to demonstrate compliance with regulatory requirements, including standards of conduct education, Fraud, Waste, & Abuse (FWA) and general compliance training, Office of the Inspector General (OIG)/U.S. General Services Administration (GSA) exclusion checks, and supporting policies and procedures.
 Documentation must be available upon request from our organization, or a regulatory agency.

-Reporting suspected Fraud, Waste, or Abuse
+Reporting Suspected Fraud, Waste, or Abuse

-If you identify suspected FWA it is your right and responsibility to report it to us immediately so that we can detect, correct and prevent FWA in the health care system.
+If you identify suspected Fraud, Waste, or Abuse (FWA) it is your right and responsibility to report it to us immediately so that we can detect, correct, and prevent FWA in the health care system.
 We expressly prohibit retaliation if a suspected issue is reported in good faith.

-You can report suspected FWA concerns to UnitedHealthcare online uhc.com/fraud or by calling 844-359-7736.
+You can report suspected FWA concerns to us online at uhc.com/fraud or by calling 844-359-7736.